National Report on Schooling in Australia 2012

 National Education Agreement

-The agreement sets out conditions for the provision of Commonwealth school education funding to the Australian states and territories for the period of 2009–2013.
-It details roles and responsibilities of the Australian Government, and states and territories, and defines a framework for performance reporting.
+The agreement sets out conditions for the provision of Commonwealth school education funding to the Australian states and territories for the period 2009–13.
+It details the roles and responsibilities of the Australian Government and the states and territories, and a framework for performance reporting.
 These, along with agreed policy and reform directions, are designed to contribute to the following outcomes:

-• Schooling promotes social inclusion and reduces the education disadvantage of children, especially Indigenous children.
+• schooling promotes social inclusion and reduces the educational disadvantage of children, especially Indigenous children

 The performance reporting framework agreed by all governments includes the following elements: